 The solar power generated is converted into standard household alternating current via an inverter and then:

-- consumed directly in the household (e.g. for lighting, household appliances, heat pumps),
+- used directly in the household (e.g. for lighting, household appliances, heat pump),

-- temporarily stored in an electricity storage unit (if available),
+- cached in a power storage device (if available),

-- or fed into the public gridif more is generated than required.
+– or into fed into the public gridif more is generated than required.

-An intelligent energy management system can optimise self-consumption, for example by activating consumers specifically when the sun is shining.
+An intelligent energy management system can optimise self-consumption by, for example, specifically activating consumers when there is sunshine.

 The heat generated from the modules is utilised via a Water-based pipework system to a Buffer storage tank or Stratified storage in the house.
 From there, the heat is utilised as follows: